-Discuss the statements and then together come up with more situations where a person may blame themselves - and fill in the self-blame brain and the reality brain.
-As you do this look at how you can encourage the "seeing it clearly" brain to be louder than the self-blame brain.
+Discuss the statements and then together come up with more situations where a person may blame themselves - and fill in the "It's my fault" brain and the "Seeing it clearly" brain.
+As you do this look at how you can encourage the "Seeing it clearly" brain to be louder than the "It's my fault" brain.

-Reflection on this session:
+Reflection on this session